-Click on the images help you identify an Northern white cedar.
+Click on the images help you identify a northern white cedar.

 Form

-Compact, pyramidal; height 50' to 60', diameter 24" to 36"; trunk often twisted, strongly tapered, and frequently divided into two or more direct stems; branches short and nearly horizontal; sometimes forms almost impenetrable thickets because dead branches are very stiff and persistent; in the open, develops a conical, symmetrical crown.
+A compact, pyramidal tree measuring 50 to 60 feet tall with a diameter of 24 to 36 inches.
+The trunk is often twisted, strongly tapered and frequently divided into two or more direct stems.
+Branches are short and nearly horizontal.
+Sometimes forms almost impenetrable thickets because dead branches are very stiff and persistent.
+In the open, develops a conical, symmetrical crown.
 There are numerous ornamental or garden varieties of white cedar known as arborvitae.

 Bark